 - Garden waste such as leaves, plant trimmings and grass

-This recycling initiative launched in Empangeni could spark similar projects in the rest of KwaZulu-Natal and South Africa if it is successful.
+Although Averda does not operate in this region, we support this industry initiative.
+This recycling project launched in Empangeni could spark similar projects in the rest of KwaZulu-Natal and South Africa if it is successful.
 Residents in Johannesburg are already recycling household waste as the local council passed a mandate to make household recycling compulsory.

 Averda is a leading waste management provider with over 50 years of experience across three continents.
 Through growth, transformation and engagement, we strive to find new ways of managing waste while protecting the community and environment.

 By pairing international expertise with local insights, we have secured our position as one of South Africa’s most respected providers of waste management and industrial cleaning services.
 We also operate in the recycling, pipe inspection, CCTV, infrastructure inspection, hydro-demolition, high-pressure water jetting and catalyst handling industries.